 Unfortunately, resources are virtually non-existent and sufferers are left to fend for themselves.
 This is difficult not only for simple medical issues but also because depression and confidence are intensified in PTSD/Compassion Fatigue.
 Being able to advocate for one’s self becomes draining in the face of having to justify one’s condition in order to attempt to get the needed assistance.

 Each day, I continue to heal and make progress, but the process will be life-long.
 As a caregiver and an educator, I will be directing my energies to PTSD/Compassion Fatigue awareness, education, and improvement programs and patient navigation services.
 While many may not want to acknowledge or act on the need, there is a face to post-traumatic stress and compassion fatigue.
 That face is ours.

 Silence is not a protection nor does it promote healing.

-There are no failure or mistakes, only learning and understanding.
+There is no failure or mistakes, only learning, and understanding.
 You may see a program or two in the future regarding these issues.
-Keep an open-mind and remember to take care of your Self.
+Keep an open mind and remember to take care of your Self.

 About the Author: Chip Boehm is a registered nurse and an eighteen-year veteran paramedic/firefighter for the City of Portland Maine Fire Department and has been involved in Fire/EMS for the last forty years as both a volunteer and career professional.
 He has had a good fortune and opportunity to work at the national, state, and local levels from curriculum development to clinical practice.
 He recently decided to end his silence about post-traumatic stress and compassion fatigue.
 Chip has started a campaign to conduct PTSD/Compassion Fatigue Awareness programs for caregivers in his area.